simulacrum-1/wfrp4e-laws-pet-shoppe/README.txt

 /table dog-traits
 /table horse-traits

-Adds two new talents: Fated (to account for a cats many lives and perhaps wizards), Trick Riding for riders.
+Adds two new talents: Fated [Active Effect Enabled] (to account for a cats many lives and perhaps wizards), Trick Riding for riders.

-Adds new Traits: Amble, Surefooted, Swimmer, Fine (reapproprated from qualities to account for breeding), and Ugly (a flaw reused as a trait).
+Adds new Traits: Amble, Surefooted, Swimmer [Active Effect Enabled], Fine (reappropriated from qualities to account for breeding), and Ugly (a flaw reused as a trait).
 Updated Trained Trait.
 Broken was never supposed to imply the Bestial trait was ignored completely.
 Plus adds some ‘Extra Training’ skills.

 Adds are price lists for each type and breed and a table for how to price your own.

+I made the decision to make Pet Trappings 'Containers' rather than 'Miscellaneous' items.
+This lets the trapping have an Encumbrance.
+So if you simply want to use the animal as a pack animal (container) and don't want to be bothered with having additional character sheets then you can use them as so.
+Feel free to let me know your opinion on this.

 Adds a new generic henchman career for dogs, horses and cats.
 A sort of adventure's pet career for each type.
 I’ve made journals for each of the careers.